Zaid-Ajaj/the-elmish-book/chapters/elm/counter.md

 An Elmish program controls the life-cycle of the application and is responsible for calling the function triplet (`init`, `update` and `render`) in the appropriate manner:
  - Start with the current state (using initial state at startup)
  - Implement `dispatch` and give it along with current state to the `render` function
- - When `dispatch` is called, call `update` to get a new state and re-`render` the application based on this new state.
+ - When `dispatch` is called, call `update` to get the next state and re-`render` the application based on this new state.
  - Repeat

 ### Bringing the application to life